kikeestrada/portfolioVanillaJsApiFetch/README.md

-# API Fetch vanilla JS Excesice Consuming API Place Holder
+# API Fetch vanilla JS Excesice Consuming a fake API

 This is a Basic and Virtual Project developed by me where i am using fetch to consuming a fake api using a Gulp Boileplate developed be me